jayronsoares/sql_window_functions_all/wf_practice.md

 ### These examples cover various scenarios and use cases for each of the 10 advanced SQL window functions.
-By leveraging these functions, you can perform complex analytical tasks and gain deeper insights from your data.

 ### 1. `ROW_NUMBER()`

 #### What It Is